 Josh Bolotsky is an online organizer, blogger, comedic performer/writer and occasional voiceover artist, currently serving as New Media Director for The Other 98%.
 Josh also serves as part of the national volunteer collective that manages Living Liberally, a network of progressive social groups and activist resources in all 50 states.
 He enjoys vegan chili and writing about himself in the third person.

-Nicole Carty is the new kid on the block at The Other 98%.
+Nicole Carty serves as Programming Director at The Other 98%.
 For Nicole, a Sociology concentrator at Brown University, a path in social justice work was inevitable.
-While in college Nicole gained her organizing wings working with student organizations on-campus, including Students for a Democratic Society, Student Labor Alliance, and Common Ground; and also with community-based organizations in Providence.
-Since graduating, Nicole has continued her social and economic justice work in New York with Occupy Wall Street where she has contributed as a facilitator, trainer, and action-planner.
+While in school Nicole gained her organizing wings working with organizations on and off campus, including Students for a Democratic Society, Student Labor Alliance, Common Ground, and other community-based organizations in Providence.
+After moving to New York, Nicole furthered her social justice work with Occupy Wall Street where she has contributed as a facilitator, trainer, and action-planner.
 At the Other 98% she has worked on campaigns to remove Jamie Dimon from the Fed, to encourage Eric Schneiderman to action against banking fraud, and to bring awareness to the continued climate devastation caused by Big Oil.
 Since joining the team she has represented The Other 98% on The Big Picture with Thom Hartmann, Democracy Now, and All In With Chris Hayes.
 Nicole is featured in the “Free the Press, Buy the Tribune Company” campaign video and hosts Channel 98′s “Take Action News”.

 Samantha Corbin is Actions Director for The Other 98% and national coordinator of the US Uncut network, as well as a non-violent direct action trainer with The Ruckus Society and a founding member of the New York Action Network.
 She has coordinated scores of affinity group actions including banner hangs, blockades, and street theater actions; led several large-scale actions including the 5,000-strong Powershift 2011; and developed and delivered countless trainings in creative non-violent direct action, affinity group organizing, strategic planning, scouting, and high tech action.
 Throughout the Fall of 2011, she has been organizing and training with Occupy Wall Street.
 Sam is based in New York City.